 Can I take my pet onboard the bus?

-No the only animal allowed onboard the bus is a Blind Seeing Eye dog or Service dog.
+No the only animal allowed onboard the bus is a Seeing Eye dog or Service dog.

 At what age can a child travel on the bus unaccompanied?

-Metro do not have a defined age to allow children to travel unaccompanied.
+Metro does not have a defined age to allow children to travel unaccompanied.
 We believe that it is the parent’s decision whether a child is capable of safely travelling on their own.

 What do I do if I see someone etching windows or damaging the bus?